30 August 2010

 The continuous supply of services has been defined in Rule 2 as a service which continues to be provided for a period exceeding 6 months.
 The proposed rule prescribes that the rate of tax will be the rate applicable on the date the payment becomes due as per the contract.
 If the payment is linked to completion of certain events, service tax is payable when those events are completed.
 If none of the above two conditions is specified in a long term contract, then the service provider is required to pay the service tax at the time of raising of invoice, or receipt of payment, whichever is earlier.
 Presenting in tabular form:-

-Service tax becomes due on
+Contract clauses | Service tax becomes due on | |

-Date of payment as prescribed, whether or not it is actually received.
+Date of payment prescribed | Date of payment as prescribed, whether or not it is actually received. | |

-Date of achievement of targets whether or not payment is received on that date.
+Date of payment is NOT prescribed | Payment is linked to achievement of targets | Date of achievement of targets whether or not payment is received on that date. |

-Date of issuance of invoice or receipt of payment whichever is earlier.
+Date of payment is NOT prescribed | Payment is NOT linked to achievement of targets | Date of issuance of invoice or receipt of payment whichever is earlier. |

 The rule also says that if payment is received before and services are provided afterwards, then they will not be taxable.
 So the services will only be taxable if payment for the services will be received after the services are taxable.
 In case of continuous supply it becomes difficult to judge the extent of services received.
 It has been prescribed that the clauses of the rule shall be read sequentially.
 If this rule is implemented, this would be the most difficult task to handle for both government as well as the assessees.
 This rule links payment of service tax to the date of payment prescribed in contract whether or not payment is actually received.
 This will impose undue hardship on the assessees in case the payment is not received or a reduced payment is received, service tax being already paid.
 Further, if contract says, the payment is linked to achievement of targets; the service tax becomes due on achieving these targets, irrespective of payment being actually received.
 What is this – of course neither this is receipt basis, nor billed basis.
 This is the third thing which, instead of simplifying the things, will make them complicated.
 Suppose in the year end, the service provider pays the service tax on the basis of targets achieved, how will he keep the records of "targets so achieved for the purpose of service tax".
 How will he correlate the payments received alongwith targets achieved and service tax paid.
 No accounts are being kept for memorizing the targets achieved; of course the payments and raising of invoices are maintained.
 Even if paid, how will it be traced in the Balance Sheet.
 The figures of Balance Sheet will not tally anyways.
 Further, the accounting of service tax paid on the basis of targets achieved; will not commensurate with the general accounting practices.
 Further, the service provider will have to maintain a database for memorizing about the targets achieved, service tax paid, consideration received, quantum of service tax recovered.
 Again there will be problem if the consideration is not received in toto, or received at a lower amount.
 Hence, rising graph of the post-payment issues.